Consumer Cellular vs. Verizon

 We found a deal to add Signature Motor Club by Allstate Roadside Services to your plan for $3 per month.
 That’s less expensive than AAA, plus it’s a unique phone carrier add-on.

-If you’re thinking about getting a medical alert system, Consumer Cellular makes it easy.
+If you’re considering getting a medical alert system, Consumer Cellular makes it easy.
 IRIS Ally, their emergency response system, costs a budget-friendly $89 upfront, plus $25 per month.
 This separate alert device is compact, and provides the wearer with GPS location tracking and fall detection.

 » Related Reading: Best Medical Alert Systems

-Consumer Cellular offers affordable plans for older adults who talk and text, but don’t need much data.
-It’s also a great option for AARP members, who have access to additional discounts.
+Consumer Cellular offers affordable plans for older adults who talk and text but don’t need much data.
+It’s also a great option for AARP members with access to additional discounts.
 Their customer service also gets high marks from us for consistency, friendliness, and short wait times.
-On the other hand, if you spend a ton of time on your phone, and upload lots of photos or videos, Verizon may be a better fit for you.
+On the other hand, if you spend a ton of time on your phone and upload lots of photos or videos, Verizon may be a better fit for you.

 Verizon Plans